Avila Beach Hot Springs, SLO | Mineral Pool Guide 2026

 I almost didn’t stop.
 I was cruising down Highway 101, spotted Exit 195, and something just made me turn.
 Two minutes later I was pulling into 250 Avila Beach Dr with no plan.
 I changed, lowered myself into that 104°F mineral pool, and just sat there oak hills behind me, valley sun warming my face.
 No crowds, no fuss.
 Forty minutes later I drove back onto the freeway feeling completely different.
 Best impulsive detour I’ve ever made.

-What the Full Property Offers Avila Beach Hot Springs Resort?
+What Does Avila Beach Hot Springs Resort Offer?

 Massage therapy is available by appointment with a 30-minute mineral pool soak included.
 Wally’s Bike Rentals operates on-site with direct access to the Bob Jones Bike Trail.
 Group picnic and BBQ facilities round out the amenities.